- About Us

 Finally, leave a paper trail.
 Write a list that covers all your assets and liabilities.
 Put that in a safe place with all your important documents, especially those related to your estate plan.
 Make sure that people you trust know where the list and papers are.

-I would be happy to sit down with you for a review of your estate planning and finding any areas that need to be tweaked.
-Because I work with many Chevron executives, managers, employees and retirees, I'm very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-In fact, chances are you may know one of my Chevron clients and you can ask them how working with an advisor has helped them.
-Please contact me at (925) 659-0251 with specific questions or to schedule a time to meet in either my San Ramon or Point Richmond office.
+We would be happy to sit down with you for a review of your estate planning and finding any areas that need to be tweaked.
+Because we work with many Chevron executives, managers, employees and retirees, we're very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
+In fact, chances are you may know one of our Chevron clients and you can ask them how working with an advisor has helped them.

 David Chazin, Insight Wealth Strategies and Lincoln Financial Advisors Corp are not affiliated with Chevron.